 9. “HYFR (Hell Ya Fucking Right)” ft.
 Lil Wayne

 Has Drake forgotten about his troubles?
 Not for one moment.
 But just because one has stress about everything going in their life doesn’t mean that they can’t take a night to say ‘fuck it’ and celebrate.
 This is exactly what is going on in “HYFR;” it is the sound of Drake to take a well-earned break in fretting about his problems to get properly wasted with the man who brought him on the come-up.
 “Are you high right now?
 Do you love this shit?”
 Wayne reminds the listener before each chorus, and Drake provides the perfect answer for us: “hell yeah, fucking right.”

 Drake gets a lot of shit.
 And to be honest, he kind of deserves it.
 He is a middle-class Canadian former successful child star asserting dominance in a game full of people who have risen from actual poverty and destitution to get to his place.
 It’s only fair that Drizzy gets a little flack; compared to his peers he is rather soft.
-“Energy” is proof that Drake can indeed get hard as fuck.
+“Energy” is an a standout of the old Drake songs because it served as proof that Drake can indeed get hard as fuck.
 It is both battle-cry and warning, he even interrupts his own chorus in the song’s final portion to fit in one more reminder that you best be prepare if you plan on fucking with him.